 Memorial Day weekend is often filled with barbecuing and soaking up the sun, but it’s important to reflect on the meaning of the day while remembering those who lost their lives for our country.
 If you’re looking for the best Memorial Day movies, you’ve come to the right place.
 Gather your family, friends or kick back by yourself to watch the following films which shine a light on American history and its heroes, as well as the utter devastation left in the wake of any war.

 First on our list of top 5 Memorial Day movies, Glory is a timeless tribute to those soldiers who fought for freedom and independence in the Civil War.
 “Originally called Decoration Day, from the early tradition of decorating graves with flowers, wreaths and flags,” according to PBS, Memorial Day “was first widely observed on May 30, 1868 to commemorate the sacrifices of [American] Civil War soldiers.”
 1989’s Glory— which stars Denzel Washington, who won an Oscar for Best Supporting Actor, along with Matthew Broderick and Morgan Freeman — depicts the conflict with critically acclaimed cinematography and storytelling, highlighting the heroic efforts of one of the Union Army’s earliest African American regiments.
 “Glory” is undoubtedly one of the winners of the best movie for Memorial Day.

 Upon its release, Variety called the film “a stirring and long overdue tribute to the black soldiers who fought for the Union cause in the Civil War…[with] the sweep and magnificence of a Tolstoy battle tale or a John Ford saga of American history.”

-From director Clint Eastwood, Flags of Our Fathers is “a fascinating look at heroism, both earned and manufactured,” in the words of Rotten Tomatoes, “and a well-filmed salute to the men who fought at the battle of Iwo Jima” — from both sides of enemy lines.
+From Director Clint Eastwood, Flags of Our Fathers is “a fascinating look at heroism, both earned and manufactured,” in the words of Rotten Tomatoes, “and a well-filmed salute to the men who fought at the Battle of Iwo Jima” — from both sides of enemy lines.
 As far as movies for Memorial Day go, Flags of Our Fathers is one of the most highly acclaimed and popular movies to watch.
 The American viewpoint of a two-film effort, the other of which was Japan’s Letters from Iwo Jima, Roger Ebert hailed the “project [as] one of the most visionary of all efforts to depict the reality and meaning of battle.”
 Ryan Phillipe, Jesse Bradford, Jamie Bell and the late Paul Walker star, among other familiar Hollywood faces.

 Landing alongside the top Memorial Day movies, Black Hawk Down has action scenes that your entire family will love.
-Based on the non-fiction book of the same name about the U.S. military’s 1993 raid in Mogadishu, Ridley Scott’s Black Hawk Down tells the story of thwarted American aid efforts during the ongoing Somali civil war.
+Based on the non-fiction book of the same name about the U.S. military’s 1993 raid in Mogadishu, Ridley Scott’s Black Hawk Down tells the story of thwarted American aid efforts during the ongoing Somali Civil War.
 With two Academy Award wins for Best Film Editing and Best Sound, along with powerful performances from Josh Hartnett, Ewan McGregor, Tom Sizemore and Eric Bana, TIME Magazine granted the film “a place on the very short list of unforgettable movies about war and its ineradicable and immeasurable costs.”

 As we wrap up our Memorial Day movies list, the last (but not least) movie is Megan Leavey.
 Starring Kate Mara in the titular role, alongside Edie Falco, Ramon Rodriguez and Tom Felton, Megan Leavey follows the moving, true story of a US Marine corporal and her military combat dog.
 As a Military Police K9 handler deployed in Iraq, she and her heroic German Shepherd Rex saved hundreds of lives before they were both wounded, separated and then ultimately reunited.
 While Megan Leavey may not have grabbed the best movie for Memorial Day spot, it is still a great choice to watch on this day of remembrance.